 The Secure Console Port Server SSH provides features for out-of-band management via the configuration of terminal ports.
 All ports can be configured as terminal ports.
 This allows a terminal user to access a server on the LAN.
+The terminal can be either a dumb terminal or a terminal emulation program on a PC.

-Figure 57: Terminal Server diagram
+Figure 61: Terminal Server diagram